U.S. justice airs concerns about using race in picking lawyers

 The class action was settled in August 2011 after Sirius agreed to freeze its prices for a fixed period and pay the plaintiffs' lawyers $13 million in attorneys' fees and expenses.

-Lawyers representing Nicolas Martin, a class member who objected to the settlement, claimed among other things that Baer had acted inappropriately by bringing race and gender into the settlement agreement.
+Lawyers representing Nicholas Martin, a class member who objected to the settlement, claimed among other things that Baer had acted inappropriately by bringing race and gender into the settlement agreement.

 In a December 2012 decision, the 2nd U.S. Circuit Court of Appeals said Martin did not have standing to challenge Baer's order.